Cyclone-Robosub/WaypointExecutive/src/README.md

     Its only output is a desired waypoint at the current time.
 ## What is a task and a step?
     A task is a major action, expectation, or obstcale that the robot should do such as attempting to find and pass through the gate.
-    A step is part of a task that can include a waypoint that the robot needs to go to, a vision object or command that the robot needs to see and act, and/or a manipulation object that the robot needs to execute.
+    A step is part of a task that can include a waypoint that the robot needs to go to, a vision object or command that the robot needs to see and act, or a manipulation object that the robot needs to execute.
 ## How is a step deemed completed?
     If the robot goes to the waypoint and either holds or touches it as instructed.
         OR